ahmed2402/Resume-Analysis-Hub/README.md

    - View confidence scores for each prediction
    - Optionally view the processed text

-#### Job Description Analysis
+#### Job Description Score Analysis
-1. **Navigate to Job Analysis**
+1. **Navigate to Job Description Score**
-   - Click on "Job Description Analysis" from the home page
+   - Click on "Job Description Score" from the home page

 2. **Input Resume and Job Description**
-   - Upload or paste your resume
+   - **Resume**: Upload a PDF or paste text
-   - Upload or paste the job description
+   - **Job Description**: Upload a PDF or paste text

 3. **Get AI-Powered Insights**
-   - View the match score and level
+   - View the match score and level (Excellent/Good/Fair/Poor)
    - Get detailed analysis including:
      - Key insights about the match
      - Your strengths for the role
      - Areas for improvement
      - Missing skills
      - Specific recommendations
+     - Overall assessment

 ## 📊 Machine Learning Pipeline